-The substrate affects humidity because it can hold onto moisture.
-Think of a sponge.
-It can hold onto lots of moisture and give it off slowly, without leaving a pool of water.
-You want a substrate like a sponge, because you’re going to need to spray the enclosure a lot.
+The substrate affects humidity because it can hold onto the moisture.
+It can hold onto lots of moisture and give it off slowly without leaving a pool of water.
+You want a substrate, like a sponge, because you’re going to need to spray the enclosure frequently.

-Replace the entire substrate once a month at least.
-When you do, spray the enclosure with an antibacterial spray.
-This will help prevent scale rot and mouth rot.
+Replace the entire substrate once a month.
+When you do, spray the enclosure with an antibacterial spray to help prevent scale rot.

-- With a heat lamp.
-A heat lamp gives off warmth but not light.
+- Heat lamp.
+A heat lamp gives off warmth, but not light.

-- With a regular light bulb.
-Gives off enough heat to warm an enclosure with good insulation.
+- Light bulb.
+Gives off heat to warm an enclosure with good insulation.

-- With a heat mat.
+- Heat mat.
 Heat mats warm the enclosure from underneath.

-- With heat tape.
+- Heat tape.
 This is like a heat mat, except it’s bendy.
-It can be laid like a ribbon from one enclosure to another, so it’s perfect for stacks.
+It can be laid like a ribbon from one enclosure to another, so it’s ideal for stacks.

-Whichever method you use, there should be one hot end of the enclosure and one cool end.
-This allows the snake to monitor and adjust its own temperature.
-When it’s too hot, it goes to the cool end, and when it’s too cool, it goes to the hot end.
+There must be one hot end of the enclosure and one cool end.
+This allows the snake to adjust its own temperature.
+When it’s too hot, it goes to the cool end; when it’s too cool, it goes to the hot end.

 Most snake owners use a heat mat.
 That’s because it sits under the tank rather than inside it.
 A bulb sits inside the enclosure, and the snake could accidentally touch it and burn themselves.